rifah07/learning_ruby/Ruby-execution-and-stack/ruby-stack.md

 The call stack is a fundamental data structure that Ruby uses to keep track of method calls and their execution context.
 Think of it as a stack of plates - you can only add or remove plates from the top, and the last plate you put on is the first one you take off (LIFO - Last In, First Out).

+In Ruby, methods aren't the only thing that uses the call stack.
+Blocks, procs, and lambdas also use the call stack; in fact, they all use the same call stack as Ruby uses for methods.
+For simplicity, we will usually just mention methods when discussing the call stack.
+However, you should always remember that blocks, procs, and lambdas are also part of this process. - The Odin Project

 ## How Ruby Executes Code

 ### The Ruby Virtual Machine (VM)